 This type of check is used in limited cases.
 This record check includes any information from a PIC.
 It also includes fingerprinting.
 In this case, a pardon (or record suspension) for sexual offences may also be disclosed.
 The results of this check may be released to the applicant or to the organization.

-What can I do if I have a criminal record?
+What can I do during the volunteer criminal record check?

 If a volunteer organization knows of your criminal record, they may still consider your application on a few factors.
 They may consider the nature of the position, the offence and whether the record is relevant.
 Being granted a record suspension will legally seal your criminal record.
 You will not have to worry about your past hindering your future ability to volunteer.